grpc/proposal/A92-xds-ext-authz.md

-- with_request_body: This feature is structured around an HTTP request and doesn't really make sense for gRPC, both because it's unclear how it would work for streaming RPCs and because it would include only the first message on the stream, not the raw HTTP DATA frame content.
+- with_request_body: This feature is structured around an HTTP request and doesn't really make sense for gRPC, both because it's unclear how it would work for streaming RPCs and because it would include only the first message on the stream (after gRPC deframing), not the raw HTTP DATA frame content.
 - validate_mutations: We will unconditionally reject invalid mutations.
 - clear_route_cache: We don't currently support recomputing the route.
   We could consider adding this in the future if we have a use-case for